hackmaster10/hackmaster10/README.md

 - 💞️ I’m looking to collaborate on Research Project on cyber field
 - 📫 How to reach me
 - 😄 Pronouns: hackymaster
-- ⚡ real fact: : The Stuxnet worm, discovered in 2010, was the first cyber weapon designed to sabotage industrial systems.
+- ⚡Real fact: The Stuxnet worm, discovered in 2010, was the first cyber weapon designed to sabotage industrial systems.
 - It targeted Iran's nuclear facilities,
 - demonstrating the potential of cyber attacks to disrupt physical infrastructure, not just digital data.